kutruff/nimbit/README.md

 Given a source type, pass an object with properties mapping function for the properties on the source type.
 Each property is a function that is passed the existing property from the source type.
 You can then add whatever validations you wish to the property or you may even override it completely.

 Note that any properties not specified in the object will be copied over as is.
-If you wish to remove a property, you can use `mapPickedProps()`.
+If you wish to remove a property, you can use `mapPropsPicked()`.

 ```ts
 const Person = obj({